-Run this program, boot Apple Writer][, type Control-O, and select Option 5.
-Insert the disketter that has GFILE, type GFILE, and press (RETURN).
+Run this program, boot Apple Writer ][, type Control-Q, and select Option 5.
+Insert the disketter that has GFILE, type GFILE, and press <RETURN>.
 When you need to insert an ASCII 31 in your text, type Control-G 1.
-Control-V can be inserted by typing Control-G their would have been no way at all without waiting another (year?) for language upgrades.
+Control-V can be inserted by typing Control-G z Concluded from page 15 their would have been no way at all without waiting another (year?) for language upgrades.
 We only had about 40 employees then.
 We barely did some acceptable things at all by the seat of our pants.
 Now that we are so professional and wealthy, we would have delayed the DOS a year and never been the success we became.
 In fact, had we had money from day one, all the things we made possibble, including our success, would have been done wrong.